Eric Saade: 2015–18: Melodifestivalen return, Saade EP and Så mycket bättre

 Saade participated in Melodifestivalen 2015 with the song "Sting" in a bid to represent Sweden in the Eurovision Song Contest 2015 in Vienna, Austria.
 The song was co-written by Sam Arash Fahmi, Fredrik Kempe, Hamed "K-one" Pirouzpanah and David Kreuger.
 He performed the song live during the first semi-final round of Melodifestivalen on 7 February 2015 in Gothenburg's Scandinavium.
 Coming first that day, he qualified to the Finals on 14 March 2015 in Stockholm.
 In the final Saade placed fifth after the televoting and jury results was revealed.
 On 22 May 2015 Saade released his new single "Girl From Sweden".

 Saade released his extended play Saade on 24 June 2016.
 Saade released the lead single from Saade titled "Colors" on 18 March 2016.
 On 27 May 2016 the title track "Wide Awake" featuring Gustaf Norén was released as the album's second single.

 On 25 May 2017 Saade released his new single "Another Week".
-In late 2017, Saade participated in the eight season of the reality TV-show Så mycket bättre.
+In late 2017, Saade participated in the eighth season of the reality TV-show Så mycket bättre.
 In December 2017, he released an EP called "Så mycket bättre 2017 – Tolkningarna" including 8 covered songs.

 On 19 October 2018 Saade released a single "Så jävla fel".
 The single "Vill ha mer" featuring Parham was released on 16 November 2018.